We are filling in for Sean on the Sean Hannity Radio Show.

 And given his track record previously, look, Donald Trump did a lot of things really well.

-You and I were both very supportive of the idea of his re-election.
+You and I were both very supportive of the idea of his reelection.

 Spending did not go down.

-I mean, that the deficit did not go down, the debt did not go down.
+I mean, the deficit did not go down.

 This is a moment to have a hard conversation with the American people.